-The King Report and King Code on Corporate Governance in South Africa defines corporate governance as “the exercise of ethical and effective leadership by the governing body”.
+The King Report and King Code defines corporate governance as “the exercise of ethical and effective leadership by the governing body”.
 This is why the King Report and King Code is so important – it sets out what ethical and effective leadership is.
 The article is a short summary of the King Report and King Code, links to source documents, and enables you to comment on it.

 Why the King Report and King Code is Important